marcosvfranco/br.com.uaiapps.app/readme.txt

 This is a Phonegap open project.
-He is not updated, but feel free to explore.
+It is not updated, but feel free to explore.

-Marcos Vinicius Franco